ddialliance/sdtl/SDTH/doc/content/model-specification.markdown

 sdth:hasName specifies a name for a data entity.
 All data entities in SDTH are expected to have names.
 A name links an SDTH data entity to the object that it represents in a script or program code.

 **has domain**
-- sdth:FileInstance, sdth:DataframeInstance, sdth:VariableInstance
+- sdth:Program, sdth:FileInstance, sdth:DataInstance, sdth:DataframeInstance, sdth:VariableInstance

 **has range**
 - xsd:string

-## File and Dataframe Operations {#model-files}
+## Data Operations {#model-files}

 ### sdth:loadsFile {#model-loadsfile}
 When a sdth:ProgramStep executes an sdth:loadsFile operation, an external sdth:FileInstance is loaded into the active workspace as a DataframeInstance.
 A sdth:ProgramStep that executes a sdth:loadsFile command also performs an sdth:producesData operation.